(405 ILCS 5/2-108)

 himself or others.
 In no event may restraint continue for longer than 2 hours

-unless within that time period a nurse with supervisory responsibilities or a
+unless within that time period a nurse with supervisory responsibilities, advanced practice psychiatric nurse, or a

 physician confirms, in writing, following a personal examination of the

 recipient, that the restraint does not pose an undue risk to the recipient's